EPCCed/eidf-docs/docs/services/s3/getting-started.md

 ### Read from public buckets using Python

-TODO: Python
+TODO: Add code snippets from `*.py` and explanatory text.

-By default, the `Boto3` Python library raises an error that bucket names with a colon `:` (as used by the EIDF S3 Service) are invalid.
+By default, the Boto3 Python library raises an error that bucket names with a colon `:` (as used by the EIDF S3 Service) are invalid.

+To read data from our public bucket requires the use of an S3 URI of form `s3://<project-name>:mybucket/lothian/edinburgh/unis.csv`.
+However, as described in [Private buckets in other projects or public buckets](#private-buckets-in-other-projects-or-public-buckets) earlier, S3 URIs of form `s3://<project-name>:<bucket-name>` are strictly invalid and some S3 tools do not allow such S3 URIs to be used.
+By default, Boto does not allow such S3 URIs.

-When accessing a bucket with the project code prefix, switch off the bucket name validation:
+However, when accessing a bucket with the project code prefix, switch off the bucket name validation:

 ```python
 import boto3